 This is one of the most frequently asked questions we get from our clients about CoolSculpting Fat Freezing.

-The concept of freezing fat to destroy it has been floating around for many years, after doctors noticed that children were losing fat inside their cheeks from sucking on Popsicles.
-They discovered deep seated fat cells are naturally more vulnerable to the effects of cold than surrounding tissue so therefore, fat could be frozen without hurting the skin, nerves and muscle in the treatment area.
+The concept of freezing fat to destroy it has been floating around for many years after doctors noticed that children were losing fat inside their cheeks from sucking on Popsicles.
+They discovered deep-seated fat cells are naturally more vulnerable to the effects of cold than surrounding tissue so therefore, fat could be frozen without hurting the skin, nerves, and muscle in the treatment area.
 This process was named, Cryolipolysis®.

 Fat freezing has one similarity to liposuction in that the fat is gone for good.
 But that is where it ends.
-With CoolSculpting there is no medications, no needles or cannulas, the whole treatment is done on the outside of the body while you sit and read a book.
+With CoolSculpting there are no medications, no needles or cannulas, the whole treatment is done on the outside of the body while you sit and read a book.

 How does the treatment work?

 To perform the CoolSculpting procedure, the technician attaches an applicator to the targeted area to extract energy from (or cool) the underlying fat tissue.
 The vacuum applicator draws the tissue into the applicator cup and gently holds it between two cooling panels, extracting heat from it.
 (This is why squishy fat is a must.)

 Sensors embedded in the applicator monitor the skin during the procedure to ensure a consistent and uniform procedure.
 The sensors are linked to the control console to continuously monitor and adjust cooling throughout the CoolSculpting procedure and provide continuous feedback to the technician.
 A pager automatically alerts the technician of issues that need attention and notifies him or her when the CoolSculpting procedure is complete.